California’s Prop. 64, the Adult Use of Marijuana Act (AUMA), was approved by voters in the November, 2016 election.

 That year, he raised funds from police unions, local prosecutors, and the California Beer and Beverage Distributors Association, in addition to several individual donors.
 (Presumably the beer distributors see legal pot as cutting into their business.)
 The initiative was defeated, even though Lovell was outspent by pro-legalization campaigners.

 As we saw on election night, 2016, California voters rejected the police and prohibitionists.

-But did they really legalize marijuana in California?
-No. They voted in a complex set of regulations.
+But did they fully legalize marijuana in California?